What this page is — and what it isn't

 If a therapist charges $200–$300 an hour and doesn't offer a short free consult, that's a problem.
 The stakes are too high to walk in blind and hope alignment happens on its own.

 Fit runs in both directions.
-You need to assess whether your nervous system can settle around them — but they also need to assess whether your presentation falls within their actual scope.
-A therapist who primarily works with single-incident trauma and a client with complex developmental history are not automatically a match, regardless of how warm the intake call felt.
+You need to assess whether your nervous system can settle around them — and they need to assess whether your presentation falls within their actual scope.
+A therapist who primarily works with single-incident trauma and a client with complex developmental history aren't automatically a match, no matter how warm the intake call felt.
 Finding that out after you're already in the chair is expensive and demoralizing.
 The consult is where that gets established — on both sides.

 Through no fault of either of you, something as basic as their voice, their cadence, or the way they hold eye contact can remind your nervous system of someone unsafe.
 The fit can be wrong before anything has gone wrong.
-That's not something you can assess from a website bio.
+You can't assess that from a website bio.

 And once you've paid for a first session, the sunk cost fallacy kicks in.
 It has kept people in harmful therapeutic relationships far longer than it should have.
 Don't let a spent hour make the decision for you.

-The consult is not a courtesy.
+The consult isn't a courtesy.
 It's part of the screening process.
 Use it to assess their style, their clarity, their scope, and what your nervous system does when it's in contact with them.
-If they don't offer it, move on.
+If they don't offer one, move on.
 There are ~500 therapists in Calgary alone.

-Practical logistics for navigating the Alberta fee schedule and benefit cycles.
+The practical logistics of Alberta fee schedules and benefit cycles.

 Real numbers.
 Real expectations.
 No catastrophizing.